What if you could just feel better? You can. And it can happen quickly.

 - Did something traumatic happen while your mother was pregnant with you?

-- Did you experience a trauma or a separation from your mother during the first three years of life?
+- Did you experience a trauma or a separation from your mother during your childhood or infancy?

-- Did your mother experience a trauma or emotional turmoil during your first three years of life?
+- Did your mother experience a trauma or emotional turmoil during your childhood or infancy (death of a parent, grandparent, sibling, or child, a separation or divorce, etc.)?

 As well, I’d like you to form a sentence or two about your worst fear.
 If your life fell apart, what’s your worst fear?
 What’s the worst thing that could happen to you ?
 This is probably a feeling that’s been with you your whole life.
 The answer to this question is key.